basantgit/Docker/README.md

 Docker is written in the Go programming language and takes advantage of several features of the Linux kernel to deliver its functionality.
 Docker uses a technology called namespaces to provide the isolated workspace called the container.
 When you run a container, Docker creates a set of namespaces for that container.

 These namespaces provide a layer of isolation.
 Each aspect of a container runs in a separate namespace and its access is limited to that namespace.

+Note - Need to add docker crds and aws crds and github cres in Jenkins Server